skrulcik/go-navigator/README.md

-# Smart Directory Navigation with `go`
+# Smart Directory Navigation with `go-navigate`

 The `go-navigate` command is a smarter way to move between directories.
 Just type the base-name of the folder you want, and `go-navigate` will almost always bring you there, even if it has to jump across the file tree.
 When combined with a short alias, it makes changing directories effortless -- I rarely find the need to type more than a basename.

 The four different methods that `go-navigate` uses to determine a destination directory, are, in order of preference:

 1.  `cd` - If it is possible to `cd` into the supplied relative path, `go-navigator` will perform the `cd` operation.
 This means you can start using `go-navigator` as a simple drop in for `cd` and it will do the right thing.
 2. Shortcuts - Custom shortcuts (symbolic links) stored in the ~/.go_links allow you to navigate to tricky places with minimal keystrokes.
 3. Most Recent - Navigate to the most recently visited directory with the same base name as the one given.
 This acts as a cache, making it extremely efficient to access your most frequently used directories.
 4. Depth-limited Search [Experimental] - Search through top-level directories starting from the home folder, and continuing at folder depths of 1-4.
 This is a very slow search method, but will find almost any folder.
 Once the folder is found, it will be added to the history, making future accesses faster. _Feedback on the usefulness of this feature, compared to its slow speed, is appreciated._

 ## Installation